 Punitive Damages in Personal Injury Cases

-As an additional layer of compensation, courts occasionally award punitive damages on top of economic and non-economic damages.
+As an additional layer of compensation, courts occasionally award additional punitive damages.
 Their purpose is to punish defendants for particularly outrageous or reckless behavior, setting an example to deter future wrongdoing.

 Over $500 Million